Welcome to Class 4!

 In our class we now have 31 children altogether made up of Year 4 and Year 5 children.

 Please have P.E. kits in school all week.
 We will aim to have P. E. on Mondays and Wednesdays each week.
-The daily mile will take place every day so we will need trainers for when it's muddy.
+The daily mile will take place every day so we will need trainers and old clothes for when it's muddy.
 In case of chilly weather, please bring a sweatshirt or fleece and tracksuit , leggings or jogging bottoms for outdoor lessons.

 Homework will be given out on a Friday and must be completed by the following Thursday so that we can look at the finished pieces before the next set is handed out.
 You can download our homework grid below.
+Spellings will be handed out and put on the website on a Friday and children will be tested the following Friday, words will be from the Year 4 and 5 National Curriculum spelling lists.

 Please check the Learning Overview for details of our learning throughout the year.